 Husband and wife Richard Hearn & Quinn Sands have been writing and performing together since 2015.
-Both grew up on the southwest side of Cleveland Ohio, but never met until decades later at the famous Barking Spider Tavern on the campus of Case Western Reserve University.Similar life experiences led to each of them following the muse out of difficult times and toward one another.
+Both grew up on the southwest side of Cleveland Ohio, but never met until decades later at the legendary Barking Spider Tavern on the campus of Case Western Reserve University.Similar life experiences led to each of them following the muse out of difficult times and toward one another.
+Their style is a unique blend of their musical backgrounds and influenced by the roots of American music, with an emphasis on the story.
 Their first CD “Time is a Line” was released on May 28, 2017.

 Comments on Time Is A Line: